 When should I call my healthcare provider?

 Call your healthcare provider or seek immediate medical attention if your symptoms get worse or you have new symptoms.

 Key points about kidney stones

 A kidney stone is a piece of hard sediment that forms in the kidney.
-It develops when certain substances that are filtered in the urine crystallize and stick together in the kidney creating a stone.
+It develops when certain substances that are filtered in the urine crystallize, stick together in the kidney, and create a stone.

 Most stones are made of calcium, although stones can be formed from other substances.

 Dehydration and certain medicines also increase the risk for kidney stones.